pip-services/pip-services-docs/content/en/conceptual/terminology/_index.md

     <tr>
       <td>Frontend</td>
       <td>
        The part of an application with which the user interacts directly.
-From a user’s point of view, it is synonymous with the user interface.
-From a developer’s point of view, it includes the interface design and the related coding.
+From a user's point of view, it is synonymous with the user interface.
+From a developer's point of view, it includes the interface design and the related coding.
 Within Pip.Services, frontends are usually components that represent clients.
       </td>
     </tr>
     <tr>